lominesque/GodRSS/README.md

 <br>

-*This bot was a part of my graduate thesis so I'm attaching the coresponding Word document and the PowerPoint presentation with all my work.*
+*This bot was a part of my graduate thesis so I'm attaching the coresponding Word document with all my work.*